liantian-cn/eso-guides/guide/0688_White-Gold_Tower.md

 > **Cordius Pontifio** - The boss is the dps type.
 Typically moves like a Nightblade, dual wield and teleport strikes etc but has Dragonknight abilities too.
 He also can drop a banner and has a habit of hitting the odd steel tornado too so be careful.
 He also has a banner which MUST be avoided!
 >
 > **Otho Numida** - The boss is the healer type and is the last one you should have alive.
 During the fight heals will be distributed to the tank and dps types and all you have to do is interrupt to stop it.
 Repeat this every time a heal comes out until the tank and the dps bosses are dead and then finish this one off.
 Be careful however as this boss DOES have a Dragonknight Banner.
 Also this boss has a flame staff firing out light attacks and uses an ability that i like to call 'The wheel' mechanic (exactly the same as the first boss in banished cells II) where the boss will stand on the spot and cast constant fire spokes in a circle on the floor.
 Stay in the gaps and don't get caught out.
 1-2 of these fire attacks will kill you as they hit VERY hard, especially when a banner is down.
 >
 >
 >
+> THE PLANAR INHIBITOR
+>
+>
+> ** THE PLANAR INHIBITOR **
+>
+> Get ready for the 'P.U.G Killer' herself!
+This boss is the bane of most player's dungeon runs.
+MOSTLY because of lack of co-ordination!
+The ONLY way to taught/get agro from this boss is to pick up the pinion.
+Yes a piece armour is still required for the debuff to resistance but NO taunting 'skill' in the game will get her attention, you MUST have the pinion in your possession to make her come to you.
+This is going to take some practice, but the tank should start with the pinion and hold the boss as still as possible while the group surround her in a circle.
+Do NOT stand stacked because you will kill each other with stacking aoes.
+The person whom currently has the pinion will take CONSTANT fire damage which will get stronger and stronger the longer they hold on to it, so the healer must focus.
+>
+> **Flame bursts** - Each player and some random locations will be affected by a SMALL fire aoe that spreads very fast and explodes.
+You must stay out of these as much as possible.
+Simply move to the side/front/back of it and let it pass, then get back into position.
+If you stack together, multiples will appear in the same place(since they are carried by the players) and you will blow your group up.
+>
+> **Portals** - You are taught this mechanic earlier in the dungeon, but you are looking for a dark aura on your head and above all, the WHOLE screen will go grey scale and all colours will be washed out.
+THIS means YOU have portal duty.
+Two people at once will have the affect and you must look around the room for portals and destroy them before adds come through.
+The portals are weak and can be killed fast but ONLY the people with grey screens/aura can attack them.
+If you do not kill them you will get completely overwhelmed with adds and make this fight 10 times more difficult.
+Once the portals are gone you can carry on as normal.
+Note: the person with the pinion will never get portals so long as the pinion is in their possession.
+This is very important since you do not want the tank to get it (generally they have low damage and struggle to kill portals).
+>
+> **Dive** - The boss will dive into the ground and pop back up again, doing a MASSIVE aoe, burst.
+This must be avoided.
+Simply dodge roll or walk out of it.
+If you fail you will take a knock back and high flame damage.
+>
+> **Piggy In The Middle!** - This is the mechanic that kills everyone!
+The above 'dive' mechanic will happen TWICE!
+The second one, she will appear engulfed in BLUE flames.
+If you go near her she will snare you to almost a stand still and if her flames touch you, you are dead!
+Even a full health tank with 50k hps can die in just 2-3 ticks of damage.
+THIS is where you play piggy in the middle.
+>
+> Be sure that the tank runs to the furthest corner/side of the room and lure her over.
+As she is on the move Portals will appear.
+Once those portals have appeared (of course deal with the portals) be sure that someone else takes the pinion and runs to the OPPOSITE side of the room.
+This will take her attention OFF the tank luring her on a long run across the room.
+During this phase the new pinion holder will start to take flame damage overtime and the tank will still need heals for the remaining HIGHLY aggressive dot still on them.
+When the boss is about 10meters or so away from the player she is chasing, the tank should take BACK the pinion and run away again to the opposite side/corner of the room.
+You are literally playing piggy in the middle right now!
+Don;t let her TOUCH ANYONE! you MUST keep her moving back and forth.
+Once she gets half way across the room chasing back to the tank once the pinion is taken( if done efficiently) she will be about half way across the room.
+She will dive into the floor, with an aoe burst and be stunned for a few seconds.
+While she is in this state this is the group's opportunity to reposition around her and continue just as if it was the start of the fight repeating all of the above.
+>
+> This will be a rinse repeat process for the rest of the fight REGARDLESS of how much damage your group does or does not have.
+The ONLY thing that gets worse when the boss is low health is you will get MORE portals.
+Apart from that, keep doing what you are doing.
+Remember every SECOND ground dive, she will turn blue and you need to resort to piggy in the middle.
+Good luck!!
+>
+>
+>